 Object-based firewall is flexible and allows your network be safe.
-In addition, through VoIP function, the communication fee for you and remote people can be reduced.
+In addition, Vigor2920 series supports USB interface for connecting USB printer to share printer or USB storage device for sharing files.

-In addition, Vigor2110 series supports USB interface for connecting USB printer to share printer or USB storage device for sharing files.
-Vigor2110 series provides two-level management to simplify the configuration of network connection.
+Vigor2920 series provides two-level management to simplify the configuration of network connection.
 The user mode allows user accessing into WEB interface via simple configuration.
 However, if users want to have advanced configurations, they can access into WEB interface through admin mode.